Timing

 Libraries and Library Systems

 As an example, the pre-discount, annual budget for a library with a single library site would be $15,000 per year.
 The same would be true for a library system with up to 11 libraries/sites.
-To calculate the pre-discount, three-year budget for either library, the library would multiply the pre-discount, annual budget by three ($15,000 x 3) to get $45,000 total for the three-year term.
+To calculate the pre-discount, three-year budget for either the library or library system, the library would multiply the pre-discount, annual budget by three ($15,000 x 3) to get $45,000 total for the three-year term.
 If the library qualified for a 90% discount, the Pilot Program’s share of the total three-year budget would be $40,500, and the library’s share would be $4,500.

 In contrast, the pre-discount, annual budget for a library system with 12 or more libraries/sites would be the maximum annual budget of $175,000 per year, over the three-year program.
 To calculate the pre-discount, three-year budget, the library system would multiply the pre-discount, annual budget by three ($175,000 x 3) to get $525,000 total.
 If this library system qualified for a discount of 90%, the library system’s annual, non-discount portion would be $17,500 ($175,000 x .10) or $52,500 total ($525,000 x .10) for the three-year term.
 The Pilot Program’s share of the total three-year budget would be $472,500, and the library system’s share would be $52,500.